craycraftdan/twitch-highlighter/README.md

 * [ ] Design a landing page
 * [ ] Design a auth page with twitch
 * [ ] Update fonts on the app
+* [ ] Add Drag and drop ability when creating a playlist
+* [ ] When sharing playlist or video look at sharing to social media options
+* [ ] When using fav streamer from left auto update that streamer name to search input

 ### Issues
 * [X] Duration not displaying on highlights